A Page of Madness: Plot

 Amid a torrential rainstorm late one night, a patient at a psychiatric hospital dances wildly as if she is possessed.
-The elderly custodian stares at a mentally ill woman held inside a cell, who is revealed to be his wife, but she does not recognize him due to her condition.
-Formerly a sailor, he frequently left his wife and daughter alone to go on long voyages at sea, causing his wife to become mentally unstable.
+The elderly custodian stares at the mentally ill woman being held inside a cell.
+She is revealed to be his wife, but the woman does not recognize her husband due to her condition.
+Formerly a sailor, the man frequently left his wife and daughter alone to go on long voyages at sea, causing his wife to become mentally unstable.
 She became a patient at the hospital after an attempt to kill herself and their child.
 The old man feels remorseful and works at the hospital to watch over his wife, unknown to everyone else at the clinic.

 The next morning, the couple's daughter visits the hospital to report her upcoming marriage but is shocked and angry when she learns that her father works at the hospital.
-Her daughter heads to her hospital room, but she is disappointed in her unresponsive mother and leaves the hospital, unable to forgive her father for driving her mother crazy.
+The daughter heads to her mother's hospital room, but is disappointed in her unresponsive mother and leaves the hospital, unable to forgive her father for driving her mother crazy.
 A morning examination is held at the hospital, and the janitor asks the doctor who is examining his wife about her condition, but he does not respond.
-The janitor later reunites with her daughter, asking her for forgiveness, and asks about her engagement.
-The wife, who was allowed to take a morning walk, quietly looked at the sky as she walked on the lawn, and the servant and her daughter watched from a distance.
+The janitor later reunites with his daughter, asking her for forgiveness, and asks about her engagement.
+The wife, who was allowed to take a morning walk, quietly looked at the sky as she walked on the lawn, and the janitor and his daughter watch from a distance.
 The brief moment of peace is interrupted when an inmate attempts to attack the daughter, causing her to flee from the hospital.